 - 1. When a student is going to be absent from school regardless of what the reason might be, it is necessary that a parent/guardian telephone the elementary school office (920-842-2181 ext.
 1002) between the hours of 7:30 8:30 a.m. and report the reason for the absence. - 2.
 If a student leaves at any time during the day, he or she must have prior approval from their parent/guardian and the student office before they leave.
 The student must check out in the office. - 3.
+If a student is directed by the health department and/or a healthcare professional to quarantine due to Covid-19 or other possible exposure. - 4.
+Students exhibiting symptoms consistent with Covid-19 screening items including but not limited to cough, sneezing, sore throat and/or fever. - 5.
 The following reasons for absence are considered justified and the students will be permitted to make up work: - a.
 Student Illness (a doctor's written excuse may be required if the student is absent as sufficient proof of the physical or mental condition of the child). - b.
 Serious illness or death in the immediate family. - c.
 Official school functions, such as field trips, travel, extra-curricular. - d.
 Absence resulting from a grave emergency at home as determined by the principal. - e.
 Suspension from school.
 A suspended student shall be permitted to take unit, quarterly, or semester tests, and the grades will be averaged in as usual. - C. The following reasons for class absence are not considered justified and excusable when they take place beyond the 10-day limit as permitted by Wisconsin Act s.
 118.15 (3) (c): - 1.
 Truancy (including leaving school during the day without checking out through the office). - 2.
-Shopping trips, haircuts, beauty shop appointments, picture taking, even though sanctioned by parents/guardian. - 3.
+Shopping trips, haircuts, beauty shop appointments, picture taking, even though sanctioned by parents/quardian. - 3.
 Working or helping at home. - 4.
 If a student is absent (either excused or unexcused) from school or any part of the school day and there is a school activity (athletic, music, forensics, dance, after school practice, or the like) he/she will not be permitted to participate in the event either as a contestant or a spectator unless special permission is granted by the principal. - 5.
 Any student that leaves a scheduled class without the approval of the teacher will be subject to disciplinary action. - 6.
 Skipping In the case of truancy or for skipping school without full knowledge and prior permission of the parent to school officials, the following would apply: - a.
 Notification of the parents by the principal. - b.
-Student will be assigned an in-school suspension. - c.
+Student will be assigned an in-school suspension.

+- c.
 All classroom work missed must be made up in all classes to the satisfaction of the teacher(s) concerned. - d.
 Report card will not be given to student until all the above is fully complied with. - e.
 The student will be informed of what happens for the second offense. - f.
-All skipping will be dealt with as an unexcused absence.

-7. Please understand that these laws are made by the State of Wisconsin.
-Both child and parent/quardian are responsible for obeying these laws.
+All skipping will be dealt with as an unexcused absence. - 7.
+Please understand that these laws are made by the State of Wisconsin.
+Both child and parent/guardian are responsible for obeying these laws.